elementary-Inc/blog/_posts/2024/2024-05-04-updates-for-may-2024.md

 ## Release Planning

-The [OS 8 Project Board](https://github.com/orgs/elementary/projects/128/views/1) has been scoped down to only include things that essential for release.
+The [OS 8 Project Board](https://github.com/orgs/elementary/projects/128/views/1) has been scoped down to only include things that are essential for release.
 This is the place to watch to estimate how far out we are from a stable OS 8.
 When this board is empty, we're ready to release!
 We want to ship OS 8 as soon as possible, so we may find ways to further trim this list down if we aren't able to address everything in a timely manner.

 ## Design